tom-seddon/ghouls-tng/README.md

 just a row of blocks along the bottom and a few blocks underneath the treasure in the top right.

 Press `L` to load levels.
 Enter file name.
+File names for the supplied level sets are given in the levels menu (if not obvious from `*CAT` - which hopefully it is).
+An entirely empty level set, `BLANK`, is also provided, if you want to start from a blank sheet.

 Press `S` to save levels.
 Enter file name.